pbizimis/thesis/evaluation/README.md

 ## StyleGAN2-ADA Evaluation

 The evaluation.ipynb notebook contains all the code that was used for the application and evaluation process of the thesis.
-The stylegan2-ada-pytorch fork contains the custom Closed-Form Factorization code.
+The stylegan2-ada-pytorch fork contains the custom Closed-Form Factorization code that is based on the Closed-Form Factorization of this [repo](https://github.com/rosinality/stylegan2-pytorch).
 The fork is based on another fork since my code was further developed (see commits and credits in fork README).

 ```
 @inproceedings{Karras2020ada,